Best Gear For Great Lakes River Salmon

 Some guys like to use slip floats but I’m not a big fan unless I am fishing very deep water.
 These are good floats if you fish big rivers like the Niagara River where it’s often deeper than 10 feet.

-Use the smaller SX float for shallower water and the FX 10g and 16gm for very deep water.
+Use the smaller SX float for shallower water and the FX 10 gram and 16 gram for very deep water.

 You will also need to get a bunch of these float stops to make your slip float work properly, you can see them at Fish USA